quic/aimet/Docs/install/install_host.rst

 Set the <variant_string> to ONE of the following depending on your desired variant

 #.
-For the PyTorch GPU variant, use "torch_gpu"
+For the PyTorch 1.9 GPU variant, use "torch_gpu"
 #.
-For the PyTorch CPU variant, use "torch_cpu"
+For the PyTorch 1.9 CPU variant, use "torch_cpu"
 #.
+For the PyTorch 1.13 GPU variant, use "torch_gpu_pt113"
+#.
+For the PyTorch 1.13 CPU variant, use "torch_cpu_pt113"
+#.
 For the TensorFlow GPU variant, use "tf_gpu"
 #.
 For the TensorFlow CPU variant, use "tf_cpu"
+#.
+For the ONNX GPU variant, use "onnx_gpu"
+#.
+For the ONNX CPU variant, use "onnx_cpu"

 .. code-block::